 You can configure SNMP alerts on the LOM.
 Optionally, you can configure an alert to send emails.

-To configure the alerts, you can use the LOM GUI or the NetScaler Shell.
+To configure the alerts, you can use the LOM GUI or the Citrix ADC shell.

 To configure SNMP alerts on the LOM by using the GUI

 - Download the IPMI View utility from ftp://ftp.supermicro.com/utility/IPMIView/ and install it on your computer.
 You will use this utility to test the configuration.
 For more information, see the section about configuring the alert settings in the IPMI View User Guide at http://supermicro.com.